What kind of room will I have?

 Can residents swap rooms?

-Rooms are allocated by Senior Management and may not be changed without their approval.
-There is a room change request form which can be completed (please see Reception), but this is not a guarantee that the request will be granted; room changes are permitted in extremely rare circumstances, and may involve additional fees.
+Rooms are allocated by Senior Management and may not be changed without their permission.
+Please note: Room changes are permitted in extremely rare circumstances and may incur additional fees.

 What happens if I get sick?

-If you are unwell, always inform a Sub-Warden, Senior Management, your cleaner, or a friend so we can provide you with the appropriate assistance.
-This can include academic support, arranging meals to be brought to your room, transport to see a medical professional, check-ins, and emergency assistance.
+If you are unwell, please ring the duty phone (+64 3 479 5533) so that staff can provide you with appropriate assistance (including arranging for meals to be brought to your room, academic support, check-ins, and emergency assistance).
 For more information, please read your Resident Handbook.

 Who can help me with financial questions around accommodation fees?